mohdsami91/static-website/README.md

 # 🌐 Institutional Static Website

 This repository contains the source code for an institutional **static website**, designed to represent an organization, college, or educational institution.
-The website provides structured sections such as *About Us*, *Courses/Departments*, *Gallery*, *Contact Information*, and *Mission & Vision* — built entirely using HTML, CSS, and JavaScript for a fast, responsive, and modern experience.
+This website provides structured sections such as *About Us*, *Courses/Departments*, *Gallery*, *Contact Information*, and *Mission & Vision* — built entirely using HTML, CSS, and JavaScript for a fast, responsive, and modern experience.

 ---